cloudflare/cloudflare-docs/content/images/cloudflare-images/tutorials/integrate-cloudflare-images/index.md

 * how to update the website [to serve images from Cloudflare Images](https://developers.cloudflare.com/images/cloudflare-images/serve-images/), ultimately without changing the existing image URLs

-* how to leverage [variants](https://developers.cloudflare.com/images/cloudflare-images/resize-images/) to resize and transform delivered images
+* how to use [variants](https://developers.cloudflare.com/images/cloudflare-images/resize-images/) to resize and transform delivered images

 Other features we will learn about: